Rising damp treatments

-Repair or add a damp-course membrane
+Repair or replace a damp-proof membrane

+This is only suitable for minor cases, though.
 If the damp is extensive, you may need to have the damp-proof membrane entirely replaced.
 This is likely to be costly, but may be necessary if the damp is widespread or other solutions haven't worked.